flybywiresim/website/src/posts/features-and-projects.md

 ### flyPadOS 3

-We have been working hard on a new version of flyPadOS featuring a beautiful new design and features that greatly advance the utility available to users such as:
+We have been working hard on a new version of flyPadOS with a beautiful new design and features that greatly advance the utility available.

-- The ability to load and show images and pdfs from your computer on the Navigation page
+- The ability to load and show images and PDFs from your computer on the Navigation page
 - The ability to pin charts
 - Better navigation handling
-- A new Important Information section on the Dashboard that allows you to see important information about your aircraft at a glance.
+- A new Important Information section on the Dashboard that allows you to see important information about your aircraft at a glance
-- A new Checklists page with optional automatic completion based on the current state of the aircraft.
+- A new Checklists page with optional automatic completion based on the current state of the aircraft
-- Customizeable themed UI
+- Customizable themed UI
 - Enhanced pushback features
 - and much more!

-Below is a short preview of the upcoming update.
-(Work in progress and final layout may look different)
+Shown below is a short work in progress preview of the upcoming update.
+The final layout may look different.

-On the dashboard, we have a reworked flight widget on the left that now shows you your current flight progress and flight information in a cleaner format.
-On the right is the "Important Information" widget that you can customize to show various information such as currently Pinned Charts, current METAR reports, relavant checklists, and any active failures that the aircraft has encountered in the order that you prefer.
+On the dashboard, we have a reworked flight widget on the left that now shows your current flight progress and flight information in a cleaner format.
+On the right is the "Important Information" widget that you can customize to show various information such as currently Pinned Charts, current METAR reports, relevant checklists, and any active failures that the aircraft has encountered displayed in the order that you prefer.
 ![efb-dashboard-top](/img/notam-images/march2022/efb-dashboard-top.png)
 ![efb-dashboard-bottom](/img/notam-images/march2022/efb-dashboard-bottom.png)